 This section provides rules for infrastructure and capital goods, such as the building in which the product or upstream materials or components are produced, machinery used in the manufacturing of the product or its materials or components, vehicles used for transportation in the product system, the equipment used in the production and supply of energy (e.g. electricity generation equipment), the construction and maintenance of roads and production of charging infrastructure (list without claiming completeness).
 The applicable infrastructure and capital goods are limited to those that are not consumed and retain their function for a certain period.

 In general, the production and end-of-life processes of infrastructure and capital goods used in the product system shall be excluded from the system boundaries.
 The exception are those infrastructure and capital goods for the production of fuels and for generation of electricity, which should be included by default within the system boundary for the vehicle use stage (as is also the best practice adopted by UNECE publications on LCA of electricity generation , the GREET model , and other models and publications available in different global regions).
-The general cut-off criteria apply.
+The general cut-“”off criteria apply.

 Deviations from the above requirements may be possible in the following case: